lucasuix/ml-student-grades/README.md

 # Grade Prediction w/ Machine Learning

+## Dependencies
-## This repository contains a python virtual environment with the dependecies needed already installed
+This repository contains a Python virtual environment with the dependencies needed already installed.

-If for any reason, the python environment doesn't work, heres how to set up your own:
+If, for any reason, the Python environment doesn't work, here's how to set up your own:

 Open the terminal and type:

 `$ python -m venv path/to/your/virtual/environment`

-or
+or, if you're already in your project's directory:

 `$ python -m venv .`

-If you're already in the directory you want to start the virtual environment.

-Last, activate the virtual environment, using:
+Lastly, activate the virtual environment using:

 `$ source bin/activate`

-Next we wanna install the depencies we gonna be using for this project.
+Next, we want to install the dependencies we will be using for this project.

 `$ pip install scikit-learn`
 `$ pip install pandas`

 ## License
 Concerning the dataset (students directory and its content):

-[Cortez,Paulo].
-[2014].
+Cortez, Paulo.
+(2014).
 Student Performance.
 UCI Machine Learning Repository. https://doi.org/10.24432/C5TG7T.

 This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.

-This allows for the sharing and adaptation of the datasets for any purpose, provided that the appropriate credit is given.
+This license allows for the sharing and adaptation of the datasets for any purpose, provided that the appropriate credit is given.

 Concerning the rest of the project: